mcgraths7/todo-app/README.md

 I was not fully able to architect a solution without the redux toolkit, but could potentially remove the dependency with a little bit more experience using Redux.

+Most of the dependencies are for babel, as I prefer using the most modern version of Javascript available.